kcl-lang/kcl-lang.io/docs/user_docs/guides/working-with-k8s/from_kubernetes.md

 ## 2. KCL OpenAPI Support

 The `kcl-openapi` tool supports extracting and generating KCL schemas from Kubernetes OpenAPI/CRD. the [KCL OpenAPI Spec](/docs/tools/cli/openapi/spec) defines the mapping between the OpenAPI specification and the KCL language features.

-The `kcl-openapi` tool will be installed by default when installing [Kusion tools pack](/docs/user_docs/getting-started/install).
 For a quick start with the tool, see [KCL OpenAPI tool](/docs/tools/cli/openapi/)

 ## 3. Migrate From Kubernetes To KCL

 The entirely OpenAPI definition of the Kubernetes built-in model is stored in the [Kubernetes OpenAPI-Spec File](https://github.com/kubernetes/kubernetes/blob/master/api/openapi-spec/swagger.json).
-Taking this file as input, the KCLOpenapi tool can generate all model schemas of the corresponding version.
-In the following sections, we will introduce how to migrate from Kubernetes to Kusion with a deployment release scenario as an example.
-Assume that your project is using [Kubernetes Deployment] (https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) to define Deployment configuration, Migrating to Kusion requires only the following steps:
+Taking this file as input, the KCL OpenAPI tool can generate all model schemas of the corresponding version.
+In the following sections, we will introduce how to migrate from Kubernetes to KCL with a deployment release scenario as an example.
+Assume that your project is using [Kubernetes Deployment] (https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) to define Deployment configuration, Migrating to KCL requires only the following steps:

 ### 3.1 Write Config Based On The Models

 We provide an out-of-the-box `kusion_models` package for you to quickly start.
-It contains a well-designed frontend model called [`Server schema`](https://github.com/kcl-lang/konfig/blob/main/base/pkg/kusion_models/kube/frontend/server.k).
+It contains a well-designed frontend model called [`Server schema`](https://github.com/KusionStack/konfig/blob/main/base/pkg/kusion_models/kube/frontend/server.k).
 You can declare their configurations by initializing the `Server schema`.
-For the description and usage of the schema and its attributes, please refer to the [Server schema documentation](https://kcl-lang.io/docs/reference/model/kusion_models/kube/frontend/doc_server).
+For the description and usage of the schema and its attributes, please refer to the [Server schema documentation](https://kusionstack.io/docs/reference/model/kusion_models/kube/frontend/doc_server).

-And as you may have some inventory of Kubernetes configuration data, Kusion plans to provide a `kube2kcl` converting tool to translate them into KCL configuration instances of `Server schema`.
-This tool is under development.

-Once you have configured the model and migrated the data, you can continue your Kusion tour by maintaining and deploying the configurations and you can find guidelines in [Kubernetes - Use Kusion for Application Deployment and maintenance](/docs/user_docs/guides/working-with-k8s/).

 ### 3.2 Build Your Custom Frontend Models

-The existing Kusion Models may not meet your specific business requirements, then you can also design your custom frontend model package.
+The existing KCL Models may not meet your specific business requirements, then you can also design your custom frontend model package.
 In Konfig's `kusion_kubernetes` directory, there's a copy of the generated Kubernetes 1.22 models and you can design your custom models based on it.
 And you can also develop your custom scripts to migrate your configuration data as what `kube2kcl` tool does.

 #### 3.2.1 Convert Kubernetes Deployment Into KCL Schema